TotalVerb/totalverb.github.io/projects.md

 This is a [web game][liquid] in JavaScript and HTML5 canvas, using the fabric.js library.

+## Pymaze JS

+![a pymaze js game][pymaze-img]

+This is a [web game][pymaze] in JavaScript and HTML5 canvas.
+It started as a port of my high school CS Club project, Pymaze, which was programmed in Python and used the pygame library.
+After the port, some additional features were added and the overall experience was improved.

 [currencies-img]: /images/currencies.png
 [cjl]: https://github.com/TotalVerb/Currencies.jl
 [julia]: http://julialang.org